25 Hacks for Your Next Outdoor Adventure

 Using an Analog Watch

-If you live in the southern hemisphere, point the 12 o’clock mark at the sun.
-Next, picture a line down the middle of the angle that forms between the 12 o’clock mark and the hour hand.
+If you live in the southern hemisphere, point to the noon mark at the sun.
+Next, picture a line down the middle of the angle that forms between the noon mark and the hour hand.
 The line down the middle of the angle is pointing to the north.

 Two Stick Method